hellt/netdevops.me/blog/posts/2022/gnmic-openconfig.md

 ### Tunnel server (gNMI dial-out)

 Dial-out Streaming Telemetry has been a custom thing for quite some time. gNMI specification only specifies the dial-in model where a collector initiates the session towards the gNMI-enabled targets, and not the other way around.
-But being able to initiate a connection from the router/switch towards a collector is sometimes desirable or even mandatory.
+But being able to initiate a connection from the router towards a collector is sometimes desirable or even mandatory.

-To accommodate for that deployment scenario vendors implemented customer gRPC service that catered for this use case.
+To accommodate for that deployment scenario, vendors implemented custom gRPC services that catered to this use case.
 And recently, the Openconfig group proposed a standard approach to enable dial-out gNMI telemetry using [:material-github: openconfig/grpc-tunnel project][grpctunnel-repo].

 ![dialout](https://gitlab.com/rdodin/pics/-/wikis/uploads/114526863c6ce60b23f232bf88310363/image.png)